-First Offense: The device will be confiscated by the staff member, labeled, and given to the administrator.
-The administrator will notify the parent/guardian and will return the device to the student at the end of the day.
+First Offense: The device will be confiscated by the staff member and labeled.
+The staff member will notify the parent/guardian and will return the device to the student at the end of the hour.

 Second Offense: The device will be confiscated by the staff member, labeled, and given to the administrator.
-The administrator will notify the parent/guardian and will return the device to the parent.
+The administrator will notify the parent/guardian and will return the device to the student at the end of the day.
+A lunch detention will be issued.